With so many NFT projects already in the market and so many new one popping up, how do you know which are worth investing in?

 In October 2021, Bored Ape Yacht Club 8817 was sold at auction for a record 3.4 million USD.
 The Ape featured the solid gold fur property, which is a property available in less than 1% of the 10,000 Bored Apes.

 Rarity.tools is one platform that allows you to get an objective view of how rare an NFT is.
 The platform is a good place to be when looking to know the rarity of an NFT.
-It lists a good number of NFT projects including 0N1 Force, CryptoPunks, Meebits, and Mutant Ape Yacht Club.
+It lists a number of NFT projects including CryptoPunks, Meebits, and Mutant Ape Yacht Club.

 8